One of many spectacular views from the Panorama Trail

 The trail is well-maintained, safe, and mostly downhill.
 You’ll start at the Grindelwald terminal, where you’ll take the Eiger Express to the Eigergletscher station at the base of the mountain.
 From there, the 4-mile trail leads to the Alpiglen train station, where you can catch a train back to Grindelwald.
 If you’d prefer, you can skip the train and hike all the way back to Grindelwald, but this adds about two more hours to your hike.

 On your first day, if you start early enough, you can fit in both the Bachalpsee Lake Hike and the Eiger Trail.
-I’d recommend hiking the Eiger Trail first, grabbing a quick lunch, and then doing the Bachalpsee trail.
-However, if you only have time for one, I’d choose the Bachalpsee Lake Hike.
+We recommend hiking the Eiger Trail first, grabbing a quick lunch, and then doing the Bachalpsee trail.
+However, if you only have time for one, Bachalpsee would be our choice.

 Day 2: Lauterbrunnen